 - Scholarship or grant award letters from non-FSU organizations, specifying what expenses are covered and the upper limits of that coverage.

 - CFR Document: complete the CFR Document with your funding information and sign part 6.
-If you have a family sponsor, they should sign part 8. ed by you and any private sponsors.
-If the sponsor is using funds from a company account, you must also submit a letter of sponsorship printed by the company on with their letterhead and signed by a company representative.
+If you have a family sponsor, they should sign part 8.
+If the sponsor is using funds from a company account, you must also submit a letter of sponsorship printed by the company on their letterhead and signed by a company representative.